-- the current lack of a five year housing land supply, - the fact that this site is identified within the draft development strategy - the economic growth benefits are considered, on balance, to outweigh the conflict with local plan policy in terms of loss of good quality agricultural land, the adverse impacts of which are not considered to be significant or demonstrable.
-Previous Inspectors have taken a similar approach to this issue at Appeal and determined that the need for housing land supply outweighs the loss of agricultural land.
+- the fact that this site is identified within the Local Plan Strategy Submission Version and will be required in the long term for housing land supply - the economic growth benefits are considered, on balance, to outweigh the conflict with local plan policy in terms of loss of good quality agricultural land, the adverse impacts of which are not considered to be significant or demonstrable. - Previous Inspectors have taken a similar approach to this issue at Appeal and determined that the need for housing land supply outweighs the loss of agricultural land.